CSteinmuller/devdocs/source/howto/contributing.rst

 - Free of useless punctuation.
 No periods at the end of the subject line, for space is precious if you're trying to keep below 50 characters.

+- Easy to understand.
+Type the commit messages as if you were talking to average person who knows nothing about your intentions.

 Git commit bodies are also useful if you're submitting a fundamental launch.
 The commit bodies' rules are the same as the commit messages but with two